Robiquetia wassellii: Taxonomy and naming

 Robiquetia wassellii was first formally described in 1967 by Alick Dockrill who published the description in Australasian Sarcahthinae from a specimen collected in the McIlwraith Range by Joseph Leathom Hole Wassell.
 The specific epithet (wassellii) honours the collector of the type specimen.

 Distribution and habitat

-The green pouched orchid grows on trees and boulders in humid rainforest in the Iron and McIlwraith Ranges.
+Green pouched orchid grows on trees and boulders in humid rainforest in the Iron and McIlwraith Ranges.